Environmental Grants

 Conditions:

-• The child must be five years of age or younger or, in the case of an adoption, must have been formalized within the last five years.
+- The child must be five years of age or younger or, in the case of an adoption, must have been formalized within the last five years.

-• The tree must be a woody plant with a single trunk that branches at a certain height from the ground, with a minimum height at maturity of 5 m.
+- The tree must be a woody plant with a single trunk that branches at a certain height from the ground, with a minimum height at maturity of 5 m.

-• The tree must respect the minimum size required at planting:
+- The tree must respect the minimum size required at planting:

 - for conifers, minimum height 100 cm;

-• Plantings that are mandatory as a result of a regulatory infraction are not eligible for this grant..
+- Plantings that are mandatory as a result of a regulatory infraction are not eligible for this grant.

 Required documentation:

-• Application form indicating child's name and date of birth;
+- Application form indicating child's name and date of birth;

-• Photos of the planting site after work;
+- Photos of the planting site after work;

-• Proof of minimum size required:
+- Proof of minimum size required:

-- For deciduous trees, invoice or tree label showing minimum height of 200 cm or photo of measuring tape showing minimum diameter (trunk width) of 30 mm (3 cm) at 30 cm from the ground.
+- for a deciduous tree, invoice or tree label showing minimum height of 200 cm or photo of a tape measure showing minimum diameter (trunk width) of 30 mm (3 cm) at 30 cm from the ground in the case of a planting obligation under a tree cutting permit. - Owner’s power of attorney or written agreement (if applicable).

 Verdissons Vaudreuil-Dorion (Let's make our city greener)